A heritage trail app for London's iconic Battersea Power Station

 This public-facing experience is educational, interactive and fun, and tells the history and evolution of Battersea Power Station and its surrounds to visitors in a subtle, intelligent yet accessible way.
 All this serves as a wayfinding aid to encourage visitors to explore Circus West in its entirety.

-We eagerly await feedback from visitors and users, and we’re proud to have delivered a solid base upon which successive layers can be built as the phases of the development progress.
+The app and trail received positive feedback from visitors and users.
+Calvium are proud to have delivered a solid base upon which successive layers can be built as the phases of the development progress.
 The heritage app is not only entertaining and educational, it also provides a way for the placemaking team to get feedback against their own ambitious goals.

 To truly appreciate the exciting future of Battersea Power Station, visitors need to appreciate its history, and the role it played in moulding the metropolis we know today.
 The Battersea app provides that connection, and will continue to do so for the next phases of construction.